Professional Development Advisory Council

 Information and Trends Committee

-- Establish a framework for disseminating information.
+- Establish and implement a framework for disseminating information.

-- Synthesize available information, trends, research, and policy around issues critical to professional development and professional development systems.
+- Synthesize available information, trends, research and policy around issues critical to professional development and professional development systems.

 PDAC Governance Committee